burke-does-work/field_notes/2025/2025-08-03-field-notes-opportunities-in-energy-for-datacenters.md

+---
+title: "Talking Points and Teasers on Energy for Data Centers"
+date: "2025-08-03"
+tags: ["Energy", "Data Centers"]
+---

 # Field Notes: Talking Points and Teasers on Energy for Data Centers

 Purpose: talking points on challenges and opportunities in energy for data centers.
 You already know the background - use these bullets to talk to the issues at a high level.